wm-newslab/3DLNews2/README.md

 ![\label{fig:3dln-v2}](img/3DLNews-V2.png)

 Fig 1.
-Article Distribution Across US Counties in the version 1 and 2 of 3DLNews Dataset.
+Article Distribution Across US Counties in 3DLNews version 1 (left) vs. 2 (right).

 ### 2. Accessing the Dataset

 The dataset is publicly available for download via the following links.
 Please note that a Globus account is required to access the dataset.
+A Globus account can be easily created your Google or ORCID iD accounts.
-- [3DLNews-2.0](https://app.globus.org/file-manager?origin_id=e524969c-7dff-474c-899c-efddf8d15b83&origin_path=%2F): Contains the dataset excluding the HTML files for the articles.
-The paths to the HTML files are included in the preprocessed article data objects, which is detailed in the "Data Enrichment" section.
+- [3DLNews2](https://app.globus.org/file-manager?origin_id=e524969c-7dff-474c-899c-efddf8d15b83&origin_path=%2F): Contains the dataset **excluding** the HTML files of articles.
+The paths to the HTML files are included in the preprocessed article data objects, which is detailed in the "[Data Enrichment](#33-data-enrichment)" section.
-- [3DLNews-2.0-HTML](https://app.globus.org/file-manager?origin_id=cbc9ee21-d7d3-4da6-ab27-d3f2360bdd79&origin_path=%2F): Includes the HTML files for the articles.
+- [3DLNews2-HTML](https://app.globus.org/file-manager?origin_id=cbc9ee21-d7d3-4da6-ab27-d3f2360bdd79&origin_path=%2F): Includes the HTML files of the articles.

 #### !!!
 Important Note
-- The [3DLNews-2.0](https://app.globus.org/file-manager?origin_id=e524969c-7dff-474c-899c-efddf8d15b83&origin_path=%2F) dataset (without HTML) is approximately 2.8 GB.
+- The [3DLNews2](https://app.globus.org/file-manager?origin_id=e524969c-7dff-474c-899c-efddf8d15b83&origin_path=%2F) dataset (without HTML) is approximately 2.8 GB.
-- The [3DLNews-2.0-HTML](https://app.globus.org/file-manager?origin_id=cbc9ee21-d7d3-4da6-ab27-d3f2360bdd79&origin_path=%2F) (Only HTML files) dataset is approximately 247 GB.
+- The [3DLNews2-HTML](https://app.globus.org/file-manager?origin_id=cbc9ee21-d7d3-4da6-ab27-d3f2360bdd79&origin_path=%2F) (Only HTML files) dataset is approximately 247 GB.

-Make sure to verify that you have sufficient storage and bandwidth before downloading.
+Ensure that you have sufficient storage and bandwidth before downloading.

-## 3. 3DLNews-2.0 Dataset
+## 3. 3DLNews2 Dataset

 ### 3.1 Local news media dataset
-We used an extended version of the Local Memory Project's (LMP) US local news dataset to get the local news media outlets.
+We used an extended version of the [Local Memory Project](https://newsresearch.lab.wm.edu/tools/local-memory)'s (LMP) US local news dataset to get the local news media outlets.
 LMP's dataset consists of the websites of 5,993 local newspapers, 2,539 TV stations, and 1,061 radio stations, primarily extracted from [thepaperboy.com](thepaperboy.com) in 2016.
 We extended it by crawling and scraping [thepaperboy.com](thepaperboy.com) (again), [web.archive.org/web/20221203031956/http://www.usnpl.com/](web.archive.org/web/20221203031956/http://www.usnpl.com/), [50states.com](50states.com), and [einpresswire.com/world-media-directory/3/united-states](einpresswire.com/world-media-directory/3/united-states).
 Table 1 outline the number of local news media outlets that we have used to extract local news articles.
 The `broadcast` type refers to either TV or radio stations, because we could not accurately distinguish them during scraping.

 The  improved local news media outlets dataset can be downloaded from here: [usa_2016_2024_pu5e.json.gz](https://github.com/wm-newslab/3DLNews/blob/main/resources/usa_2016_2024_pu5e.json.gz)